Agoric/documentation/main/guides/orchestration/orchestration-basics/contract.md

 ### `start` Function

-The start function is wrapped with `withOrchestration`, which provides additional orchestration setup and tools for the contract.
+The start function is wrapped with `withOrchestration`, which provides additional Orchestration setup and tools for the contract.

 ```js
 export const start = withOrchestration(contract);